 Residency: Northwestern McGaw Family Medicine Residency at Lake Forest

-Anna is currently Chief Resident at the Northwestern McGaw Family Medicine Residency at Lake Forest.
+Anna is currently the Osher Center for Integrative Medicine Fellow.
 She was born in Russia, continuing to speak fluent Russian, and spent much of her life in Colorado Springs, Colorado.
 As an athlete and figure skating coach who earned a US Figure Skating Association Gold Medal, she is passionate about diet, exercise, and helping others achieve their health goals.
 In medical school she chaired the National Student Conference in Integrative Medicine, attended the Leadership & Education Program for Students in Integrative Medicine (LEAPS into IM), and founded the Chicago Holistic and Integrative Medicine Program Series with a grant from the Weil Foundation.
 As a resident she has stayed heavily involved with education at the medical school and with wellness initiatives for students, earning an Outstanding Teacher Award from the Feinberg School of Medicine and was inducted into the Feinberg Academy of Medical Educators.
 Having attended Northwestern University for undergraduate, medical school & residency she is passionate about the Chicago community, working to bring nutrition and cooking workshops to underserved areas, and has presented her work at the Integrative Medicine for the Underserved national conference.
 She maintains involvement in primary care on a national level as the Resident Consultant to the American Academy of Family Physicians' Committee on Continuing Professional Development.
 Anna believes that health is impacted by physical, mental, spiritual, environmental and other components, and through this Fellowship aims to address all those areas in her patient care.
 In her free time Anna loves spending time with friends and family, marathons & triathlons, figure skating, skiing, cooking, writing, and anything outdoors in nature.